nonkloq/skillup-ADS/README.md

 To replicate the results follow these steps:

-1. **Clone the Repository:** Clone our project repository to your local machine using the following command:
+1. **Clone the Repository:** Clone this project repository to your local machine using the following command:
     ```bash
     git clone https://github.com/nonkloq/skillup-ADS.git
     ```